andypotatohy/roast/README.md

 Starting from Version 3.0, ROAST enforces the [RAS rule](http://www.grahamwideman.com/gw/brain/orientation/orientterms.htm) for the input MRI.
 So if the input MRI is not in RAS orientation, ROAST will re-orient it into RAS (you'll notice this if you just run ROAST on the default subject: the [MNI152 averaged head](http://nist.mni.mcgill.ca/?p=858), see [Example 1](#example-1), as it's in LAS orientation).
 This is part of our efforts to make ROAST compatible with [Soterix software HD-Explore and HD-Targets](https://soterixmedical.com/research/software).
 In the upcoming release of these two software it is possible to load the results output from ROAST.

-Starting from Version 3.5, ROAST is able to build models for heads with lesions, thanks to the `multipriors` option developed by [Lukas Hirsch](https://github.com/lkshrsch), and integrated into ROAST by [Andrew Birnbaum](https://github.com/birnybaum).
+Starting from Version 3.5, ROAST is able to build models for heads with lesions, thanks to the `multiaxial` option developed by [Lukas Hirsch](https://github.com/lkshrsch), and integrated into ROAST by [Andrew Birnbaum](https://github.com/birnybaum).
 This model requires a Python Enviornment which should automatically be installed.
 If an error occurs durring installation, usually due to incompatibilites in enviornment versions, making your own enviornment is relatively simple.

 ```
-Creating Multipriors Enviornment
+Creating Multiaxial Enviornment

 Create your own conda enviornment with the proper OS tag.
--Windows: multipriorsEnv
+-Windows: multiaxialEnv
--Linux:  multipriorsEnvLinux
+-Linux:  multiaxialEnvLinux
--Mac:  multipriorsEnvMac
+-Mac:  multiaxialEnvMac

 Download the proper dependencies by using Conda or Pip Install:
 -tensorflow
 -scikit-image
 -nibabel

-Place the enviornment into your lib/multipriors folder.
+Place the enviornment into your lib/multiaxial folder.
 ```

 ROAST will not be able to run on Mac computers that have a silicon chip (M1/M2/M3), only intel will work.
 An update will be added in the future.